dk14/wolfram-mega/docs/dsl.md

 - checking observations - inputs from oracles (`dsl.outcome` returns boolean)
 - paying (`dsl.pay`)

 Maintaing and progressing state is done in javascript with arbitrary computation available.
-You can calculate amount of paid output based on observation and any data.
-Any formula any logic.
+You can calculate amount of paid output based on observation and any data known prior to offer submission.
+Any formula, any logic.

 ### Erasures